Health Education and Social Services

 especially those that would support and promote the readiness of children to learn.

-particular interest in initiatives that will improve health and well-being for residents
+interest in initiatives that will improve health and well-being for residents of Calhoun County,

-who are least able to help themselves.
-These services improve social conditions, often through
+least able to help themselves.
+These services improve social conditions, often through an educational

 Sherman Lake Y Camp: Lakeview Schools Integrated Education Racial Equity program

 is a collaboration between Sherman Lake Y and Lakeview School District.
 This program will

 provide all 3rd through 8th grade students, along with teachers, support staff and administration,

 the opportunity to experience Sherman Lake Y while focusing on relationships, cultural awareness,

 transition skills and character in action.
 The program will assist students in their

 transition to middle school and provide a solid base for a unified middle school culture.